-|Academic fee:||€ 1600 read more about what’s included|
+|Academic fees:||€1650* read more about what is included.|

-|Early application deadline:||1 February 2020|
+|Early admission deadline:||1 February 2021|

-|Regular application deadline:||1 April 2020|
+|Regular admission deadline:||1 April 2021|

 Participants will be able to create the foundation of their own start-up, nonprofit, or corporate brand, and be better equipped for a role in marketing or brand management.
 Throughout the programme, we will move from behavioural analysis and branding strategies to case-studies, and actual applications.
 Past guest lecturers included (Global) Brand Managers at Philips and ING, the Global Learning and Culture Officer of Interbrand, former CEO of IAMsterdam.

 Subjects include Behavioural Analysis, Design Strategy, City Branding, Competitive Positioning, Differentiation, Brand Architecture, Values, Culture, and Storytelling.
 Students can expect short excursions in Amsterdam, and two full-day visits to a company and a theme park to see specific brand concepts applied in real life.
-The course will end with final presentations to a nonprofit client, who will be the beneficiary of the brand strategy devised by students.
+The course will end with final presentations to a local client, who will be the beneficiary of the brand strategy devised by students.

 Participants in this course will also undertake relevant programme excursions to inspiring brands to gain insights into values, internal culture, and design, and understanding the use of "imagineering" in a brand experience context.